Last reviewed on 25th July 2022

 A second charge can be a great alternative to a remortgage.
-On the other hand, there are times when a remortgage may be more suitable.
+In comparison, there are times when a remortgage may be more suitable.
 If you need less than £10k, a personal loan may be more viable than getting a second charge or a remortgage.

 Before you make your decision, consult an expert for more information on what to do next.
-We’ve also written an entire guide on whether you should remortgage or use a secured loan, which should give you a better understanding of the options available.
+We also have an entire guide on whether you should remortgage or use a secured loan, which should give you a better understanding of the options available.

 When to use a second charge instead of a remortgage

 Secured loans can be useful when the rates you’re offered for a remortgage are too high.
 If you’ve had bad credit or are self-employed for instance, lenders will classify you as a high-risk borrower.
 As a result, the rates on offer are likely to be less than desirable.
-Personal loans can also be hard to come by under these circumstances, so a second charge loan may be your only option.
+Personal loans can also be hard to come by under these circumstances, so a second charge may be your only option.

 A secured loan can allow you to pay a higher rate of interest on a smaller loan amount.
-Why pay interest on a £100k remortgage, when you can pay a similar interest rate on £50k in the form of a second mortgage?
 Furthermore, you may already have an excellent mortgage deal and simply don’t want to disturb it.